Minerplayz984/Log-In-system/README.md

-#Login System in C#
+# Login System in C#

 A beginner-friendly, console-based login system developed in C#.
 This project demonstrates foundational **OOP concepts**, **exception handling**, **input validation**, and **basic file-free user data management** using a `List<User>`.

-## ✨ Features
+## Features

-- 👤 Create new accounts
+-  Create new accounts
-- 🔐 Login with credentials
+-  Login with credentials
-- 🧾 Modify account details (Name, DOB, Hobbies)
+-  Modify account details (Name, DOB, Hobbies)
-- 🚪 Logout
+-  Logout
-- ❌ Delete account
+-  Delete account
-- 🔍 View all usernames (Admin only, secured with an access ID)
+-  View all usernames (Admin only, secured with an access ID)
-- 🎯 Robust error handling for all input and logic errors
+-  Robust error handling for all input and logic errors

 ---

-## 💡 Technical Overview
+## Technical Overview

 - **Language:** C#
 - **IDE:** Visual Studio / .NET CLI